Great news – Practical Magic 2 was just announced!

 Do you love the classic 1998 movie Practical Magic?
 If you live in Seattle or plan to visit, you should know that the charming coastal town in the movie is close enough for an easy day trip!
 The town of Coupeville on nearby Whidbey Island served as the fictional Massachusetts town featured in Practical Magic.

 Every fall, Coupeville makes the most of its status as the setting for one of the best spooky movies of all time by going all-out for Halloween.
-If you’re interested in visiting, consider going this month because of all the fun October events the town has planned.
+If you’re interested in visiting, consider going in October because of all the fun fall events the town plans every year.
 You can even sip on margaritas while watching a screening of Practical Magic after spending the day living it!

 Coupeville in Practical Magic vs. in real life